Hand Firing vs. Remote Firing

 You will also have additional costs per firework for igniters (say 30p each for consumer e-matches and up to 70p each for proprietary IGNITE connectors), any extension wire you use, plus the connectors to link additional wire.
 Add in the cost of batteries too for the cheaper systems, with a non-rechargeable firing system you ideally need a fresh set per show.

 The main expectations from beginners when it comes to remote firing are:

 You can fire your fireworks instantly, for example to music.
 Sadly, this just isn’t possible at the consumer end of things.
 You need to view remote firing as a way to remotely light the fuse on the firework instead of standing there with a flame.
 There will still be a delay of a few seconds after you press the button and the fuse burns down.
-Yes, we are aware that you can remove the safety fuse and push an igniter directly into the firework but this advanced – and potentially dangerous – fusing technique is absolutely not suitable for beginners.
+Yes, I am aware that you can remove the safety fuse and push an igniter directly into the firework but this advanced – and potentially dangerous – fusing technique is absolutely not suitable for beginners.

 You can remotely fire dozens of fireworks.
 Unfortunately, when you start to shop for firing systems you will see that basic (i.e. cheap) systems only have 4 cues!
 It can cost £100+ for 12 cues or more.
 If you have many dozens of fireworks you will need an even more expensive firing system, or to buy multiple smaller units.

 In my Fireworks Forum I have firework enthusiasts who swear by hand firing.
 They love the buzz from being up close and personal in the firing area, the sounds, the smoke and above all the ease and simplicity of lighting by hand.
 No fancy electronics to go wrong and no additional expenses.

 But I also have those who wouldn’t do it any other way than by pressing a button!
 The additional expense and time required for them is more than justified by the simplicity and safety of firing by button press.